Atahar08/Atahar08/README.md

 ---

 ## Summary
-Cybersecurity enthusiast with hands-on experience in vulnerability assessment, penetration testing, and cloud security.
-Skilled in Wireshark, Nmap, Kali Linux, and machine learning applications in security.
-Completed a Digital Marketing Internship, gaining expertise in data privacy, web systems, and anomaly detection.
-Proficient in creating reports and presentations to communicate complex concepts effectively.
+Cybersecurity enthusiast with hands-on exposure to data privacy, compliance, and security analysis across web-based systems.
+Experienced in identifying potential risks, analyzing user and system activity, and understanding social engineering and phishing threats.
+Familiar with tools such as Wireshark, Nmap, and Kali Linux, with foundational knowledge of vulnerability assessment, penetration testing, and cloud security.
+Strong in technical documentation and communicating security concepts clearly.

 ---